igolaizola/vidai/README.md

 ## 🚀 Features

  - Generate videos directly from the command line using a text or image prompt.
+ - Use RunwayML's extend feature to generate longer videos.
  - Create or extend videos longer than 4 seconds by reusing the last frame of the video as the input for the next generation.
  - Other handy tools to edit videos, like generating loops or resizing videos.